obiba/opal-doc/cookbook/r-datashield/r-servers.rst

 Your Docker Compose configuration can include the Opal server but it is not mandatory, as the Opal server can be installed from a native package, whereas the multiple R servers will be started from docker images.

-.. rubric:: Compose Multiple Rock Servers
+.. rubric:: Start Multiple Rock Servers

 Different ``datashield/rock-base`` images can be used to expose different R packages versions.
 The DataSHIELD researcher can specify the appropriate profile name at connection time to ensure that the analysis envrionment is reproducible.